 Hormonal shifts in menopause are not the only thing that causes estrogen dominance.
 Exposure to estrogen-like compounds in foods that contain growth hormones, pesticides, and plastics is a huge contributor to this problem.

 The best way to balance your estrogen levels for weight loss is to eat a high-fiber diet, which will help you excrete the excess estrogen from your system.
-This is a great way to not only balance estrogen, but to also balance your diet.
+This is a great way to not only balance estrogen but also balance your diet.

 The SANE Solution to balancing estrogen for weight loss is to eat at least 10 servings of non-starchy vegetables a day.
 Aim for at least three servings of vegetables at each meal.
 Your best choices are green leafy vegetables and don’t worry if you hate veggies.
 You don’t have to eat them; you can drink them.

-Levels of the stress hormone cortisol, secreted by the adrenal glands, can become dysregulated during perimenopause and menopause.
-This is because the adrenal glands take over estrogen production.
-In addition, the hormonal shifts of menopause can trigger higher stress levels, leading to higher cortisol levels in the blood.
+Levels of cortisol can become dysregulated during perimenopause and menopause.
+This is due in part to the hormonal shifts in menopause triggering higher stress levels, leading to higher cortisol levels in the blood.
 Elevated cortisol levels have been shown to lead to weight gain, especially in the belly area.